 There is no shortage of good food in Buffalo.
 From local staples like “beef on weck” to our world-famous chicken wings, there are many different local pubs and fine restaurants to choose from.
 I’m partial to Betty’s myself, a quaint little restaurant and café located in Allentown.
 It’s a gay-friendly spot known for its sunny disposition, funky/friendly staff and wholesome food.
 (I highly recommend going there for breakfast.)
 If you’re looking for a fine-dining experience, Hutch’s Restaurant and Tempo are considered premier dining destinations.
 There’s also Mother’s Restaurant and Allen Street Hardware Cafe, which are both located right in the middle of Allentown—or the “gay” side of town.

 Where to go out

-If you love to dance and mingle with the many colors of the LGBT community, Club Marcella is the place to go.
+If you love to dance and mingle with the many colors of the LGBTQ community, Club Marcella is the place to go.
 From Thursday to Sunday, you can enjoy club music, theme parties and events, and live eclectic performances.
 But if you’re looking for something more low-key, Nietzsche’s is a dim-lit and laidback bar that showcases live bands and folk musicians.
 There’s also Ambush night, which happens on the third Friday of every month at a different bar in the Buffalo area.
 Ladies young and old come out to mingle, meet other women, and experience the variety of different venues.

 — Lyndsey D’Arcangelo